 As with all types of sweating, there are numerous hyperhidrosis treatments that one can attempt to reduce or even cure excessive hand sweating.

-The below image shows excessive perspiration on a hand.
-This can clearly be quite uncomfortable and distressing.
+The below image shows excessive perspiration on someone's hand.
+Such wetness and moisture can clearly be quite uncomfortable and distressing, especially in social settings.